gicentre/litvis/documents/tutorials/introducingElm/elmIntroduction5.md

 {(question |}

-Can you modify the example above so it facets by category for each row so it looks as follows?
+Can you modify the example so it facets by category for each row as below?

 ![Faceted bar grid](images/facetExample.png)